17 Sights in Santander, Spain (with Map and Images)

 Show sight on map

-The Church of Santa Lucía is a Catholic church of eclectic style located in the Spanish city of Santander (Cantabria).
+The church of Santa Lucía is an eclectic Catholic church located in the Spanish city of Santander (Cantabria).
 It dates from the second half of the nineteenth century and has been declared an Asset of Cultural Interest.

 Wikipedia: Iglesia de Santa Lucía (Santander) (ES)